7 courses (300 hours),

 - You must apply for admission to this program.

 - A Police Information Check with Vulnerable Sector Search is required by schools for practicums.
-Please see the Admission section or contact firstname.lastname@example.org for more information.
+Please see the Additional requirements section or contact firstname.lastname@example.org for more information.

 - Each province has its own licensing regulations governing work in education.
 Research the necessary certification in your province of residence.
 Employment as an education assistant in Alberta is not subject to provincial regulation.